-I (3) A topic group chaired by Councillor Ratcliffe be established to consider the possibility of two alternative subsidised bonfire events, one in Runcorn and one in Widnes; Strategic Director - Communities (4) An email be circulated to Members of the Board for nominations to be part of the topic group; and (5) the recommendations be presented to the Board for ratification and subsequently to the Executive Board for adoption.
-SAF6 PERFORMA ANCE MONITORING REPORTS - QUARTER 4 The Boa Policy and Monitoring F Envir Healt Adults and Community - Community Safety, Drug and Alcohol Action and Domestic Violence Teams (Extracts).
-RESOL SAF7 SAFEGUARDING ADULTS The E Director, Co key issues a Vulnerable A The Bo informal 'dro mark Dignit support to the to raise awa highlight wh that the digr responsibilit everyone has staff had a and to hear social care s
+(3) A topic group chaired by Councillor Ratcliffe be established to consider the possibility of two alternative subsidised bonfire events, one in Runcorn and one in Widnes:

+Strategic Director - Communities

+- (4) An email be circulated to Members of the Board for nominations to be part of the topic group; and - (5) the recommendations be presented to the Board for ratification and subsequently to the Executive Board for adoption.

+SAF6 PERFORMANCE MONITORING REPORTS - QUARTER 4

+The Board considered a report of the Strategic Director, Policy and Resources regarding the Fourth Quarter Monitoring Reports for:

+- Environment & Regulatory Service Environmental Health (Extract); and - Adults and Community Community Safety, Drug and Alcohol Action and Domestic Violence Teams (Extracts).

+RESOLVED: That the report be noted.

+SAF7 SAFEGUARDING ADULTS

+The Board considered a report of the Strategic Director, Communities which gave Members an update on key issues and progression of the agenda for Safeguarding Vulnerable Adults.

+The Board was advised that Halton LINk had held an informal 'drop-in' event/coffee morning in February 2011 to mark Dignity Action Day.
+The aims were to offer LINk's support to the local and national Dignity in Care campaign, to raise awareness of the importance of Dignity in Care and highlight what was taking place locally and to remind society that the dignity of those in their community was not the sole responsibility of health or social care staff.
+In addition, that everyone had a role to play and to remind the public that staff had a right to be treated with dignity and respect too, and to hear about people's experiences of local health and social care services over the past 12 months.